 Cleary left the U.S. Army with a rank of 1st lieutenant.
 She is buried in Fort Rosecrans National Cemetery in San Diego, California, where her headstone describes her as “BELOVED MOTHER & VETERAN”.
 I have been unable to learn anything else about her, not even with absolute certainty the first name of her husband.

-Virginia Kranyak was a nurse at N.I.H. for about ten years, during which the family lived in Rockville, Maryland.
+Virginia Kranyak was a nurse at N.I.H. for about ten years, during which the family lived in Rockville, Maryland; the family later moved to Annapolis.
 She eventually retired to the same housing development in Melbourne, Florida as Eleanor O’Leary (Klimbal), who served with her at Fort Devens and later in the 32nd Station Hospital’s Orthopedic Ward.
 Apparently she was something of a bridge champion in her later years.
 A short tribute after her death appeared in The Colony Voice, which includes a poem she wrote.
 She is buried at Arlington National Cemetery.

 Ruth Patricia Donovan, N-721687 (October 9, 1920 – January 19, 1995)